jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-8.md

-+++
+---
+heading: Chapter 7
-title=  "The Feudal System -- Lectures on Jurisprudence"
+title: "The Feudal System"
-# heading=  "Chapter 8 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
-date=  2015-09-23
+date: 2015-09-18
-author=  "Adam Smith"
+author: "Adam Smith"
+icon: /icons/smith.png
-image=  "/covers/lectures.jpg"
+image: "/covers/lectures.jpg"
-description=  "The feudal system arose from the king's strength and collapsed when the lords leased out their lands longer and the kings gave freedom to the cities against the lords" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-7" linkbtext=  "Chapter 7" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-9" linkftext=  "Chapter 9"
+description: "The feudal system arose from the king's strength and collapsed when the lords leased out their lands longer and the kings gave freedom to the cities against the lords"
-+++
+---

 How was the allodial government overturned to give way to the feudal system?